Pitigoi94/me_cris/README.md

 ![image](https://github.com/user-attachments/assets/5e677741-72c0-4af1-9b5e-e4e633ee9fea)
 https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.instructables.com%2FFTDI-ESP8266-Definitive-Wiring%2F&psig=AOvVaw3O8pTu-lbvlt2pClbHsHaq&ust=1749994602547000&source=images&cd=vfe&opi=89978449&ved=0CBcQjhxqFwoTCMiLhoqE8Y0DFQAAAAAdAAAAABAE

-Also for the ESP01 board:
-• FTDI serial converter:
+Also for the ESP01 board, if you will use a FTDI serial converter:

-• RX -> TX
+• RX -> TX;

-• TX -> RX
+• TX -> RX;

-• Gnd -> Gnd
+• Gnd -> Gnd;

-• CHPD/EN -> 3.3V
+• CHPD/EN -> 3.3V;

-• VCC -> 3.3V
+• VCC -> 3.3V;

-• RST -> Button -> Gnd
+• RST -> Button -> Gnd (it actually works with RST/DTR too);

-• GPIO 0 -> Gnd
+• GPIO 0 -> Gnd;

 https://techtalkies.in/2024/02/05/programming-esp-01-in-different-ways/?i=1

-Don't forget that in the case of ESP01, after programming, you have to permanently connect CHPD/EN to 3V3.
+Don't forget that in the case of **ESP01, after programming, you have to permanently connect CHPD/EN to 3V3**.
 So just powering the board is not enough to make the program run.

 My programmer: